Progress4Apple/ProgressKit/README.md

 github "Progress4Apple/ProgressKit" ~> 1.0
 ```

-Don't forget to also add the installed libraries as "Linked Frameworks" in Xcode!
-See the Carthage documentation for further details:
+Don't forget to also add the installed libraries to `Linked Frameworks` in Xcode!
+See ["Adding frameworks to an application" in the Carthage documentation for further details](https://github.com/Carthage/Carthage#adding-frameworks-to-an-application):

-- ProgressKit.framework
+- `ProgressKit.framework`
-- FLAnimatedImage.framework
+- `FLAnimatedImage.framework`
-- GiphyCoreSDK.framework
+- `GiphyCoreSDK.framework`

 ## Built With